+Dirt is the worst enemy to your engine.
 A clean air filter is absolutely critical for long engine life.
-Due to the high-performance nature of the TRX 3.3 Racing Engine, a tremendous amount of vacuum is created to move a large volume of high-velocity air through the carburetor.
-Dirt is the worst enemy to your engine.
-Clean the air filter after each hour of running to prevent sucking dirt into the engine.
-An extra pre-lubed air filter element has been provided with this model to encourage you to maintain the engine's air filter.
+Due to the high performance nature of the TRX 3.3 engine, a tremendous amount of vacuum is created to move a large volume of high velocity air through the carburetor.
+This model is equipped with a two-stage high performance air filter which requires that the pre-filter stage be cleaned and oiled every hour of operation, and the primary filter be cleaned and oiled every 3-4 hours.
+An extra pre-lubricated air filter set has been provided with this model to encourage you to maintain the engine's air filter.